Those who teach by their doctrine must teach by their life, or else they pull down with one hand what they build up with the other.

 Salvation involves the redemption of the whole man, and is offered freely to all who accept Jesus Christ as Lord and Savior, who by His own blood obtained eternal redemption for the believer.
 In its broadest sense salvation includes regeneration, justification, sanctification, and glorification.
 There is no salvation apart from personal faith in Jesus Christ as Lord.

 A New Testament church of the Lord Jesus Christ is an autonomous local congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel; observing the two ordinances of Christ, governed by His laws, exercising the gifts, rights, and privileges invested in them by His Word, and seeking to extend the gospel to the ends of the earth.
 Each congregation operates under the Lordship of Christ.
 In such a congregation each member is responsible and accountable to Christ as Lord.
-Its scriptural officers are pastors and deacons.
-While both men and women are gifted for service in the church, the offices of pastor and deacon are limited to men as qualified by Scripture.
+Its scriptural officers are elders and deacons (ministers).
+While both men and women are gifted for service in the church, the office of pastor is limited to men as qualified by Scripture.

 Christian baptism is the immersion of a believer in water in the name of the Father, the Son, and the Holy Spirit.
 It is an act of obedience symbolizing the believer's faith in a crucified, buried, and risen Savior, the believer's death to sin, the burial of the old life, and the resurrection to walk in newness of life in Christ Jesus.

 The Lord's Supper is a symbolic act of obedience whereby members of the church, through partaking of the bread and the fruit of the vine, memorialize the death of the Redeemer and anticipate His second coming.